wechaty/wechaty/README.md

 # Todo List
 1. Deal with friend request
 1. Manage contacts(send friend request/delete contact etc.)

-1. You are welcome to issue your needs.
+Everybody is welcome to issue your needs.

 # Known Issues & Support
 1. phantomjs not work(no socket.io connect from browser)